-Ailia Alam is a Data Governance, Technology Solutions and Forensics Manager in FRA’s Washington, DC office.
+Ailia Alam is a Data Governance, Technology Solutions and Forensics Associate Director in FRA’s Washington, DC office.
 She specializes in strategic planning for legal technology project management and acts as a liaison to law firms and government agencies to clarify issues, refine ideas, and give shape to solutions.
 Ailia uses analytical and technical skills to identify risk areas and find creative solutions to clients’ data governance challenges.

 Ailia focuses her practice on litigation and investigations, and has particular experience in antitrust issues, contract disputes, and FOIA requests for commercial and federal clients.
 She has managed cases from data identification to production, from conducting custodian interviews to assisting with deposition prep.